 What is garbage?
 It’s easier to say what it is not.
 Here’s what is NOT garbage:

-• Mixed or co-mingled” recyclables are not garbage; here’s a list: recyclable June 2020
+• Mixed or “co-mingled” recyclables are not garbage; here’s a list: Recycling List 4-24-24

-• And here is a list of what we recycle at The Exchange.
+• And here is what is garbage.

 • Household Hazardous Waste is not garbage, here’s a primer.